 McGuire Cup first awarded in 1935

-"We are happy to have Fox Soccer broadcast the live James P. McGuire Cup from the US Youth Soccer National Championships," said Todd Roby, director of communications for US Youth Soccer.
-"For the McGuire Cup final to air on Fox Soccer is a fitting tribute to our most storied cups and one that thousands have played for over the course of its 77-year history.
-Our hope is that the broadcast inspires kids to continue to chase their dreams through commitment and hard work; knowing ultimately that regardless of success on the playing field the games prepare them for success in life."
+"We are happy to the James P. McGuire Cup final on Fox Soccer again this year from the US Youth Soccer National Championships," said Todd Roby, director of marketing and communications for US Youth Soccer.
+"The McGuire Cup final on live television has become a great tradition and tribute to our most storied cup and one that thousands have played for over the course of its 78-year history.
+Our hope is that the broadcast inspires current and future players to continue to chase their dreams."

 The US Youth Soccer National Championships consist of four US Youth Soccer Regional Champions in the Under-13 through Under-19 Boys and Girls age groups and the US Youth Soccer National League qualifiers in the Under-15 through Under-17 age groups to complete the field of 60 teams.